-As evidence built to support a role for progesterone to prevent preterm birth in subsets of patients with short cervical length, the
+As evidence built to support a role for interventions to prevent preterm birth in subsets of women with a short cervical length,

 and experts.
 Membership on the task force included representatives from the American College of Radiology (ACR), the American

 College of Obstetrics and Gynecology (ACOG), the American College of Osteopathic Obstetrics and Gynecology (ACOOG), the American

 Institute of Ultrasound in Medicine, the Society of Diagnostic Medical Sonographers (SDMS), and the Society of Maternal Fetal

 Medicine (SMFM).
 The task force developed a consensus education initiative that presented standard criteria for sonographic

 cervical measurement in pregnancy.